jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I said it gently.
 I was having a conversation; she was being the bully.

 "I can't believe this.
 This isn't my problem."
+By the way the bell was probably going DING DING DING.

 "With respect, it is if you want to drive a Land Rover as a rental I don't know of any company that stocks those.
 They usually opt for reliable cars with good resale values."